t0mk/rocketreport/README.md

 However, if you run rocketreport from elsewhere (like your Linux desktop), you can tunnel ports from the Rocketpool nodes to `https://127.0.0.1:8545` (eth1) and `http://127.0.0.1:5052` (eth2), and then set the localhost urls in `config.yml`.
 I prepared script that connects to Rocketpool server , finds IPs of the eth1 and eth2 containers, and tunnels the ports to localhost: [scripts/create_tunnels_for_eth_client.sh](scripts/create_tunnels_for_eth_client.sh).

 This is further complicated if you run rocketreport from Docker.
 Then, if you have eth1 and eth2 clients forwarded to localhost (like suggested in previous paragraph), you need to have the localhost URLs in `eth{1,2}_url` in `config.yml`, and you need to use `docker run --network host`, so that the container can reach the tunnels.
 Or, if you run `t0mk/rocketreport` container on the Rocketpool node, you can use container names in config (in other words `eth1_url: http://rocketpool_eth1:8545` and `eth2_url: http://rocketpool_eth2:5052`).
 Then, you need to run the container in the `rocketpool_net` network - `docker run --rm --network rocketpool_net`.

+## Reward trees

+There are plugins reporting rewards, so you need to have Rocketpool reward trees available locally, in `~/.rocketreport/reward-trees/<network>`.
+You can use command `rocketreport download-reward-trees`.
+You will need to run this after end of every RP interval.

+You don't need to mind this with Docker, the rewards trees are stored in the Docker image.
+Just pull new image after end of interval.

 ## Build